Azure/azure-quickstart-templates/101-load-balancer-cross-region/README.md

 [![Deploy To Azure US Gov](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.svg?sanitize=true)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-load-balancer-cross-region%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-load-balancer-cross-region%2Fazuredeploy.json)

+This template creates a:

+* Regional load balancer in a region of your choosing.

-This template creates a cross-region load balancer in a region of your choosing.
-The template requires an existing regional Azure load balancer for the cross-region backend pool.
+* Cross-region load balancer in a region of your choosing.

+The template creates supporting public IP resources and a Azure Bastion host in the same region and virtual network as the regional load balancer.

+The regional load balancer front-end is added as a member of the backend pool of the cross-region load balancer.

 > [!NOTE]
 > Cross-region load balancer is currently in preview.